Criticisms of globalization: Invasive species

-Decreased Renewable Resources
+Decreased renewable resources

 Globalization promotes the transportation of materials from one country to another, allowing more finite resources to be used up.
 The need for coal in the world is seen through the trade and transportation of the material across the globe.
 Coal is most desired due to its cheap extraction price, local availability, and necessity in basic items such as steel, concrete, and electricity.
 In fact, 23% of all electricity in the United States is generated by coal, demonstrating reliance on the resource.

 China joined the world trade organization in December 2001 with an average of 2.5 billion tons of coal being supplied each year, and by 2011, their coal usage nearly doubled to 4 billion metric tons.
 Further examples of increased coal usage due to international trading include India, the United States, and Indonesia.
 However, coal is not an infinite source of energy.
 The U.S Energy Information Administration (EIA) estimated in 2020 that the recoverable coal reserves will last 470 years, and the coal produced from mines will last 25 years.
 As a result of globalization, more resources are being used up in a faster period of time, which will eventually lead to the demise of resources.

 Social impacts

 Prejudice

-Professor Conor Gearty, of the London School of Economics, has suggested that global freedom of movement, brought on by globalization, has increased the scope for prejudice within societies.
+Professor Conor Gearty, of the London School of Economics, has suggested that global freedom of movement, brought on by globalisation, has increased the scope for prejudice within societies.

 Education

 Globalization creates an incentive for nations to produce individuals who are competitive and marketable.
-In many countries educational policy and administration has shifted to emphasize efficiency and marketability instead of traditional 'soft' skills.
+In many countries, educational policy and administration has shifted to emphasize efficiency and marketability instead of traditional 'soft' skills.
 Education is being restructured on market principles - thus, in the realm of higher education, knowledge production and dissemination is becoming commodified.
-As knowledge management is coming to outweigh labor on the global stage, there is an increasing prevalence of neoliberal economic ideologies.
+As knowledge management is coming to outweigh labour on the global stage, there is an increasing prevalence of neoliberal economic ideologies.
 A direct result of this change is the mass privatization of institutions of higher education.
 Because of privatization and corporatization, public universities are coming to run like for-profit businesses.
 Thus, universities must find alternative sources of funding, leading to a reliance on the market.
 Though globalization has increased access to education, in many places it has also made it more unequal in quality.